DannyCrews/boston-data/README.md

 * capaybara
 * cucumber

 Very little of the code was generated.
-The Guardfile is the only generated file that I'm aware of.
+The Guardfile and mormalize.css are the only generated files that I'm aware of.

 The file structure is configured to support upload to Heroku.